 Have an Opinion

 The best way to be unique is to share your personal experience.
-You are the only you out there, so if you want to get rid of any competition in the marketing space, what does that boil down to?
-It boils down to sharing you, because no one else has your story, so share your story in a really great way on social media, and people will be excited to be a part of that story, and you’ll get rid of any competition because no one out there has a story quite like you.
+You are the only one out there!
+Share you because no one else has your story, share your story in an interesting way on social media, and people will be excited to be part of that story.

-It helps make sure that we’re keeping our finger on the pulse of what our audience is going through, and it really helps resonate with your followers because they can see in you what they’re going through.
-They seem the same journey they’re going through in you, and that creates a really strong human bond.
+It helps make sure that we’re keeping our finger on the pulse of what our audience is going through, and it helps resonate with followers because they can see themselves in your story.

 Test Different Headlines